ajpete4/ajpete4.github.io/index.md

 **Customer Service (March 2020 - September 2018)**

-Customer support for the PC-Trip Ticket program ignited the desire to build new applications for fisheries data collection.
-This role quickly evolved into becoming a programmer.
+Customer support and relations for all applications and processes.
+This involved a deep understanding of the business domain, infrastructure, and user stories.
+Helping clients interact with applications provided a great opportunity to collect feedback that was then analyzed and to guide future decisions.

 ### Poker as a Profession
 **(January 2006 - March 2012)**

 Poker was an opportunity of a lifetime to set the foundation for growth in wealth, freedom, and knowledge.
-This experience shaped the desire for financial freedom, travel, statigic planning, and a life of meaning.
+This experience shaped the desire for financial freedom, travel, strategic planning, and a life of meaning.

 Poker as a profession consisted of long hours of studying optimal strategies based on a certain group of players.
 The challenge was to pick a particular strategy(ies) based on who was at the table and how many players were in the game.